FabricMC/community/media/README.md

 This directory contains miscellaneous art and other media that we may decide to use to represent our community from time to time.

 If you'd like to create something to be put here, please let us know!
-As a reminder, everything in this repository is licensed under the [Creative Commons Attribution 4.0 International License](/LICENSE.md).
+As a reminder, everything in this repository is licensed under the [Creative Commons Attribution 4.0 International License](/LICENSE.md) unless otherwise noted in the content folders.

 # Contents

 * [Basic Splash by gdude2002](/media/basic-splash): A basic Discord invite splash screen
 * [Tater Wall by gdude2002](/media/tater-wall): A somewhat busy wallpaper or splash screen, mostly created using MagicaVoxel renders
 * [The Fabric and Loom logos](/media/unascribed): The official Fabric logo and an unused Loom logo, created by unascribed
+* [Lambda Soup 2](/media/lambda-soup-2): Another lambda soup emote for the discord server, created by boredomh1